Best things to do in Morocco

-Our 10-day itinerary was starting from Chefchaouen, but you can easily do this the other way round.
-If you have the time, we would recommend extending the itinerary to 12 days, instead of 10, to have one more day in Chefchaouen and on the Sahara Desert Tour.
+Our 10-day Morocco itinerary started in Chefchaouen, but you can easily do this the other way around.
+If you have the time, we would recommend extending the itinerary to 12 days (instead of 10) to have one more day in Chefchaouen and one extra for the Sahara Desert Tour.
 Take as much time as you can to enjoy the magic of Morocco!

 Day 1 – From Tangier Airport Directly to Chefchaouen

 The nearest airport to Chefchaouen is Tangier Airport.
 From Tangier, it’s a 2-hour drive by taxi or a 4-hour drive on the CTM bus.
-The bus costs around 50 DH which costs a little less than $5 USD.
+The bus costs around 50 DH, which is a little less than 5 USD.

-From the airport, take a taxi to the gare routière (bus station) which is 1.5 km away.
-All buses including CTM will leave from here.
-You can also split the cost of a taxi to Chefchaouen with other travelers and pay around $15 USD each.
-This will save you 2 hours of driving time on the bus, and ultimately give you more time on your Morocco itinerary.
+From the airport, take a taxi to the gare routière (bus station), which is 1.5 km away.
+All buses, including CTM, will leave from here.
+Or, get a rental car from the airport in Morocco.
+You can also split the cost of a taxi to Chefchaouen with other travelers and pay around 15 USD each.
+This will save you 2 hours of time on the bus and ultimately give you more time on your Morocco itinerary.

 Day 2 – Explore the Blue City of Chefchaouen